Sacramentary of Beauvais

 A sacramentary contains the prayers given by the celebrating priest at mass.
 The Sacramentary of Beauvais preserves all of the Eucharistic prayers, which are invariable throughout the liturgical year.
 Among the various prayers on the surviving pages are those for two Christmas masses, Easter and Ascension.
 The manuscript, which never had a full series of Sunday prayers, was clearly a book for special occasions, and the addition of the names of Saints Quentin and Cassien to one of the prayers suggests that one of the special occasions was the consecration in 1069 of the church of the Augustinian monastery of Saint-Quentin de Beauvais, founded by Guy, bishop of Beauvais, in 1067.

-The anonymous illuminator of the Beauvais Sacramentary, working in paints of precious metals as well as more traditional pigments, was skilled both in the intricacies of sophisticated interlace and in the convincing depiction of the human figure.
+The gifted illuminator of the Beauvais Sacramentary, working in paints of precious metals as well as more traditional pigments, was skilled both in the intricacies of sophisticated interlace and in the convincing depiction of the human figure.
 The interlace on the Crucifixion page and the interlace of the letter "D" for Easter are each composed of three separate strands of strap work.
 On the Crucifixion page, a single, continuous strand defines the cross, and two others comprise the frame, all interlocking into a cohesive whole.
-Exuberant though the interlace may be, it does not detract from the focus on Christ’s role in salvation history and the painter has masterfully conveyed both the human figure, especially in the musculature of Christ’s torso, and the pathos of the event.
+Exuberant though the interlace may be, it does not detract from the focus on Christ’s role in salvation history and the artist has masterfully conveyed both the human figure, especially in the musculature of Christ’s torso, and the pathos of the event.

 An Italian Scribe in France